Log10Solutions/wiremock/docs/source/getting-started.rst

 ==================================

-WireMock can be packaged up as a WAR and deployed into a servlet container, with some caveats: fault injection and browser proxying won't work, __files won't be treated as a docroot as with standalone, the server cannot be remotely shutdown, and the container must be configured to explode the WAR on deployment.
+WireMock can be packaged up as a WAR and deployed into a servlet container, with some caveats: fault injection and browser proxying won't work, expectationBody won't be treated as a docroot as with standalone, the server cannot be remotely shutdown, and the container must be configured to explode the WAR on deployment.
 This has only really been tested in Tomcat 6 and Jetty, so YMMV.
 Running standalone is definitely the preferred option.